Adults • $5

 Members • FREE

 Veterans and active military and their families • FREE

 Spend $5 or more in the Short North Arts District within 24 hours and show your receipt for complimentary admission!

-Tickets are available to purchase at the Pizzuti Collection of CMA welcome desk.
-Online tickets are not available at this time.
+Tickets are available to purchase at the Pizzuti Collection of CMA welcome desk and can be found online.

 Pizzuti Collection of the Columbus Museum of Art